 Doctoral students take core courses plus electives and must complete a dissertation.
 The doctoral program is a four-year program and requires full-time enrollment.
-Core courses are offered fall, winter and spring quarters (not summer).
+Core courses are offered fall, winter and spring quarters (not summer) on the UC Davis Sacramento campus.
 Students in the doctoral program should expect to be on campus at least three days a week.
 Students should expect that some quarters, they need to be available on certain weekends and evenings.
 Course schedules vary each quarter by individual student areas of interest.
 Electives vary for all students and are conducted on both the Sacramento and Davis campuses.

 For more information about whether it is best to pursue a Ph.D. degree or a D.N.P. degree based upon your career goals, please click here.

 A mandatory Leadership Immersion Week serves as an orientation for students.
 This full-time, three-day experience runs Wednesday through Friday the week before fall quarter begins.
 Throughout the week, students experience nursing leadership, team building and develop faculty relationships.
 The coursework provided that week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.

 Required courses for the doctoral program include a combination of core courses and electives.
 Students work with their advisers to select electives appropriate to their areas of interest.